ysh329/sword-x-offer/README.md

 <h2 id="6">6.Acknowledgement</h2>

-Solutions in sword-x-offer are mainly from forum of [nowcoder](https://www.nowcoder.com) and book [《剑指offer》](https://www.amazon.cn/dp/B00FF1Y0FU).
-Particularly, I learned a lot from the nowcoder's forum.
+Solutions in sword-x-offer are mainly from the forum of [nowcoder](https://www.nowcoder.com) and book [《剑指offer》](https://www.amazon.cn/dp/B00FF1Y0FU).
+Particularly, I learned a lot from the forum of nowcoder.

 Project-based-learning is from [this repo.](https://github.com/tuvtran/project-based-learning), which is under MIT License.